-Beginning in NEN 2.3, you must install the NEN on a separate Linux host (standalone installation).
+In this release, you must install the NEN on a separate Linux host (standalone installation).
 This release does not support installing the NEN on a PCE data node.
 The new standalone installation in NEN 2.3.10 has the following benefits:

-- Provides full (optional) HA support for Illumio On-Premises customers and Illumio Cloud customers. - Allows you to deploy NENs closer to your network devices, namely load balancers and switches. - Supports higher scale with multiple NEN HA pairs paired to a single PCE cluster.
+- Provides full (optional) HA support for Illumio On-Premises customers and Illumio Cloud customers. - Allows you to deploy NENs closer to your network devices, namely load balancers. - Supports higher scale with multiple NEN HA pairs paired to a single PCE cluster.

-Because NEN 2.3.10 does not support a PCE-based installation, customers with existing installations (NEN 1.0.1 through NEN 2.1.0) must upgrade to NEN 2.3.10 or later.
+Because NEN 2.3.10 does not support a PCE-based installation, customers with existing installations (NEN 1.0.1 through NEN 2.1.0) must upgrade to NEN 2.3.10.
 For information, see Upgrade NEN 2.1.0 PCE-based Installation to NEN 2.2.0 and later Standalone Installation.